David Edward Maust: Aftermath

-In January 2006, about a month after his last sentencing, Maust committed suicide by hanging himself in his jail cell.
+In January 2006, about a month after his last sentencing, Maust killed himself by hanging in his jail cell.
 Jail workers found a suicide note in his cell in which he confessed to five killings, and apologized to the victim's families.
 Maust was 51 years old.

-The Maust case helped lead Indiana public officials to pursue a state amendment requiring for a violent offender registry for convicted murderers.
-If available, the registry might have reduced the chance of Maust's continuance of murder upon release.
+The Maust case helped lead Indiana public officials to pursue a state amendment requiring for a violent offender registry for convicted murderers, suggesting that, if available, the registry might have reduced the chance of Maust's continuance of murder upon release.

 "Indiana Code Section 11-8-8-7 provides that sex or violent offenders must register with local law enforcement authority.
 Indiana Code Section 11-8-8-5(18) defines a "sex or violent offender" to include a person convicted of murder."

 The Indiana Code Section 11-8-8 was enacted in July 2006, as of this date there are four types of offenders:

 There are two registry terms of enrollment; 10 years and life.

 In popular media

-In 2009 an official biography entitled Blood Stained: When No One Comes Looking was released by Dory Maust.
+In 2009, an official biography entitled Blood Stained: When No One Comes Looking was released by Dory Maust.
 Dory, who is married to a distant relative of Maust's, was contacted by Maust's brother Jeffrey and asked to write a book about him.
 She decided against this, instead choosing to independently work on a biography with Maust's attorney Tom Vanes.